-When you starting training with a new client, their motivation is always high.
+When you start training with a new client, their motivation is always high.
 They share their long-term fitness goals they want to achieve and eagerly attend the first couple of sessions.
 But over the long term, it can be challenging to keep the magic alive every time you have a training session.

 Do More Than Count Reps

 Yes, it’s your job to count reps and observe your client’s form when they work out.
 But if that’s all you’re doing during their training session, you need to rethink your strategy.

 While counting reps may make you appear focused, you need to communicate beyond the technical aspects of your workout sessions.
 Interaction with your clients is the key to keeping their motivation levels high.

 When clients set fitness goals, they tend to become overly fixated only on the results.
 And if their workouts don’t go as planned, it’s not uncommon for them to feel as if their goals are totally out of reach.

 By helping your clients focus more on the process as opposed to the final outcome, they are able to see their progress in stages.

 And since nobody wants to feel like they are just another paycheck for you, addressing your clients’ concerns while understanding how they are feeling at each session is crucial.

 Ask your clients how they feel, what they think they need to focus on during the session and work that into their long-term goals.
 Personalizing your clients’ workout sessions will do wonders for client retention.